 Background

-Beech Bark Disease (BBD) of the American beech Fagus grandifolia first appeared in the Americas in the early twentieth century in a northeast corner of Maine, Nova Scotia, and has since spreading southwards.
+Beech Bark Disease (BBD) of the American beech Fagus grandifolia first appeared in the Americas in the early twentieth century in a northeast corner of Maine, Nova Scotia, and has since spread south and west.
 Despite not being given as much attention and press as, say, the emerald ash borer, BBD poses a serious problem to woodlands ecosystems.
-Beech being one of the two species co-dominating northeastern hardwood forests along with sugar maple, its declining populations guarantees that chain-reaction changes in ecosystem dynamics will occur, if not already.
+Beech being one of the two species co-dominating northeastern hardwood forests along with sugar maple, its declining guarantees that chain-reaction changes in ecosystem dynamics will occur, if they have not already.

-The “disease complex” consists of two scale insect species, one invasive and one native, respectively Crytococcus fagisuga and Xylococculus betulae (Cale et al. 2015), and two fungi species, Neonectria ditissima and Neonectria faginata.
+The “disease complex” consists of two scale insect species, one invasive and one native, respectively Crytococcus fagisuga and Xylococculus betulae (Cale et al. 2015), and two native? non native? fungal species, Neonectria ditissima and Neonectria faginata.
 It is yet unclear how these four actors interact with each other.
 Studies generally presuppose that Cryptococcus fagisuga infestation precedes and predisposes beech to fungal infection, perhaps by means of weakening the bark barrier against fungal entrance, although the exact mechanism remains unclear.
-According to Kasson and Livingston (2009), N. ditissima, due to its ability to successfully infect non-beech trees common to northeastern America, initially has dominance in “advancing front” of BBD.
-N. faginata, on the only hand, is only found on beech (Castlebury 2006).
+According to Kasson and Livingston (2009), N. ditissima, due to its ability to successfully infect non-beech trees common to northeastern America, initially dominates the “advancing front” of BBD.
+N. faginata, on the only hand, is found only on beech (Castlebury 2006).
 However, as the disease becomes established, which happened in Maine around the 1960s and other areas progressively at later dates, N. faginata becomes the dominant fungal infection (Kasson and Livingston 2009).

 The literature on linkage between Xylococculus betulae and BBD is very sparse.
 I have found none that differentially links either of the two Neonectria species with the scale insects.

 A wealth of studies have looked at the ecological, spatial dynamics of BBD infection, how the BBD front moves through a forest’s beech population.
-Cale et al. (2015) took a different approach, looking at bark composition as predisposition factors.
-Beech with lower P relative to N are more susceptible to BBD.
+Cale et al. (2015) took a different approach, looking at bark composition as a predisposing factor.
+Beech with lower P relative to N were more susceptible to BBD.

 MELNHE sites serve as excellent study sites for this line of study, because N and P concentrations are closely monitored.
-In past years, preliminary protocols and data collection have been done on the MELNHE plots.
+In past years, preliminary data collection have been collected on the MELNHE plots.
 This summer’s work continues that and will serve as basis for more rigorous study of BBD in the MELNHE stands.

 Questions and Hypotheses